By Esther Trepal MS, RDN

-The premise of the opening gag in Woody Allen’s movie Sleeper was that after years of research, foods we thought of as healthy, such as fruits and vegetables, were found to actually be harmful a century later.
-Well, Woody, very funny, but you are wrong.
+The premise of the opening gag in the 70’s movie Sleeper was that after years of research, foods we thought of as healthy, such as fruits and vegetables, were found to actually be harmful a century later.
+Well, as funny as it may be, it’s wrong.

 In fact, major government and health agencies, including the US Department of Agriculture, the World Health Organization, the American Institute for Cancer Research and the American Cancer Society, all advocate a diet high in plant foods as a way to combat a whole range of chronic diseases, including cancer, diabetes and heart disease.
-Fruits and vegetables are veritable powerhouses of nature.
+Fruits and vegetables, including legumes, along with whole grains are veritable powerhouses of nature.
 Think of them as your allies in the fight against cancer.

 Large studies relating fruit and vegetable intake with cancer have shown that diets high in these foods may prevent cancer and recurrences.
-Most recently, the European Prospective Investigation into Cancer and Nutrition study showed that compared with the lowest lowest intake, the highest intake of vegetables intake was associated with a 13% lower risk of overall breast cancer.
-What was interesting was that the more fruits and vegetables consumed, the lower the risk.
-So, adding as little as one extra serving per day to your meals and snacks will provide an additional boost to your system.
+Most recently, the European Prospective Investigation into Cancer and Nutrition study showed that compared with the lowest intake, the highest intake of vegetables was associated with a lower risk of overall breast cancer.
+What was interesting was that this was most marked in the PR – ER – breast cancer group, the more vegetables they consumed, the lower the risk So, adding as little as one extra serving per day to your meals and snacks could provide an additional boost to your system.

-The latest CUP report by the American Institute for Cancer Research ( AICR) and World Cancer Research Fund published in 2017 indicates that there is emerging evidence that foods containing carotenoids, and non-starchy vegetables may lower the risk of developing breast cancer.
-Whats more, the AICR estimates that a third of US breast cancers could be prevented by being active, not drinking alcohol and staying a healthy weight.
+The latest CUP report by the American Institute for Cancer Research (AICR) and World Cancer Research Fund published in 2017 indicates that there is emerging evidence that foods containing carotenoids, and non-starchy vegetables may lower the risk of developing breast cancer.
+What’s more, the AICR estimates that a third of US breast cancers could be prevented by being active, not drinking alcohol and maintaining a healthy weight.

 What’s the Cancer Fruit and Vegetable Connection?